aionlinecoursecom/Natural-Language-Processing-Projects/README.md

 #### **Project Outcome**
 The Document Summarization Using Sentencepiece Transformers project provides an efficient and scalable solution for automating the summarization of large documents.
 This system improves decision-making processes, knowledge discovery, and information retrieval across a wide range of applications.

-For more details and a hands-on experience, visit the [Document Summarization Using Sentencepiece Transformers project](https://www.aionlinecourse.com/ai-projects/playground/document-summarization-using-sentencepiece-transformers) on [Ai-projects](https://www.aionlinecourse.com/ai-projects).
+For more details and a hands-on experience, visit the [Document Summarization Using Sentencepiece Transformers project](https://www.aionlinecourse.com/ai-projects/playground/document-summarization-using-sentencepiece-transformers) on [AI Projects](https://www.aionlinecourse.com/ai-projects).

 ---
 ### **Exciting new [Natural Language Processing Projects](https://www.aionlinecourse.com/ai-projects/categories/natural-language-processing-projects) are coming soon to our website.
-Visit our site at [Aionlinecourse](https://www.aionlinecourse.com/) to learn the latest projects and stay connected with us!**
+Visit our site at [AI Projects](https://www.aionlinecourse.com/ai-projects) to learn the latest projects and stay connected with us!**
 ---